AnaMelisaGo/kids-first-healthy-cooking/README.md

 <br>

-## Software / App
+## Software / App used

 - Phone built-in photo editor: to crop large images to use it easily.

 - LogoMaker app: it's a phone app for free to create logos without a background.

-- Google form: for contact us form.
+- Google form: to build the "Contact Us" form.

-- Google doc: to document all my thoughts and research with or without my computer (especially during working hours).
-I can access my files using my phone.
+- Google doc: to document all my thoughts and research with or without my computer (especially in between my working hours).
+I easily access my files using my phone.

 - Quicktime player: to record the screen of my home page for this project's README.

 - [Grammarly](https://app.grammarly.com/): for grammar and spelling checks.

-- Google translate: to translate some content from the book recipe that I have to english.
+- Google translate: to translate some content from the recipe book that I have in my house to english.

 <br>